joiiewang/ProjectFrontendCC/README.md

 ## Project summary
 ### One-sentence description

-Planner Planter is a web app to help organize coursework, with trees growing as you complete tasks for an additional motivation boost.
+This is the front end for Planner Planter, a web app to help you organize coursework, growing virtual trees as you complete tasks for an additional motivation boost.

 ### Project overview

 TODO Insert 1-2 paragraph description here.
+Maybe use intro of presentation.

 ## Installation
 ### Prerequisites

 This project was developed on a CentOS 8 Docker instance.

 yum -y install openssh-server sudo python3 zlib-devel bzip2 bzip2-devel readline readline-devel openssl-devel sqlite-devel which gcc libffi-devel passwd vim nano glibc-locale-source glibc-langpack-en npm